secrez/secrez/README.md

 ## Some example

+To display the content of an encrypted file called myPrivateKey, run the following command:

 ```
 cat myPrivateKey
 ```

-This command will show the content of an encrypted file, which is called `myPrivateKey`.
-In particular, it will show the latest version of the file.

-Adding options to the command, it is possible to either see a specific version or list all the versions.
+By default, the latest version of the file will be displayed.
+However, you can use additional options to view a specific version or list all versions.

-The versioning is very important in Secrez because the primary way to backup and distribute the data is using Git.
-In this case, you want to avoid conflicts that can be not fixable because of the encryption.
-So, every time there is a change, an entirely new file is created, with metadata about its id and timestamp.

-The timestamp is used to assign a version to the file.
-A version is a 4-letters hash of the timestamp.
+Secrez uses versioning to ensure data integrity and avoid conflicts when backing up and distributing data through Git.
+Each time a file is modified, a new encrypted file is created with metadata about its ID and timestamp.
+The timestamp is used to assign a version to the file, which is a 4-letter hash of the timestamp.

-Another example:
+Another useful command is the import command.
+For example:

 ```
 import ~/Desktop/myWallet.json -m
 ```

-This command takes the standard file myWallet.json, contained in the Desktop folder, encrypts it, saves it in the encrypted file system, and removes (-m) it from the original folder.
+This command will encrypt the file myWallet.json located on your Desktop, save it in the encrypted file system, and then delete the original file using the -m option.

-This is one of my favorite commands.
-In fact, let's say that you have just downloaded the private key to access your crypto wallet, you want to encrypt it as soon as possible.
+This is particularly useful if you have just downloaded a private key to access your crypto wallet and want to encrypt it as soon as possible.
 With Secrez, you can import the file and delete the cleartext version in one command.

-## Aliases — where the fun comes :-)
+## Aliases — where the fun begins :-)

-Suppose that you have a card for your bank and want to log into it.
-You could copy email and password to the clipboard to paste them in the browser.
-Suppose that you expect to be able in 4 seconds to move from the terminal to the browser, you could run the command:
+Suppose you have a bank card and want to log in to your online account.
+You could copy the email and password to the clipboard to paste them in the browser.
+If you expect to be able to move from the terminal to the browser in 4 seconds, you could run the command:

 ```
 copy bank.yml -f email password -d 4 2
 ```

 This will copy the email field and give you 4 seconds to paste it in the browser.
-Then, it will emit a beep and you have 2 seconds to paste the password.
-It sounds quite useful, but it can be better.
+Then, it will emit a beep, and you have 2 seconds to paste the password.
+It sounds quite useful, but it can be even better.

-If you use that login often, you could like to create an alias for it with:
+If you use that login often, you could create an alias for it with:

 ```
-alias b -c "copy bank.yml -f email password -d 4 2
+alias b -c "copy bank.yml -f email password -d 4 2"
 ```

-Next time, you can just type
+Next time, you can just type:

 ```
 b